 The position occupied by the object varies with its size and length.
 When small it lies in the retrotrigonal area, but when long it is accommodated transversely or obliquely.
-Flexible bodies, such as catheters or urethrotome guides, may become tied in knots (Thomson-Walker).
+Flexible bodies, such as catheters or urethrotome guides, may become tied in knots (Thomson-Walker, see also Fig. 128 A).
 Paraffin, chewing-gum, and other foreign bodies lighter than water will be found in the region of the air-bubble until they become coated with urinary salts and sink to the bottom.
-It is apically that they must be sought with any instrument which may be chosen for their removal (Day).
+It is apically that they must be sought with any instrument which may be chosen for their removal, as was the case with the taper shown in Fig. 128 A.

 Infection is usually introduced with the foreign body, but occasionally it may be absent for a long time.
 Eventually it is inevitable.
 It leads to urinary decomposition and the deposit of phosphates on the article, a part or the whole of which is covered thereby.
 As a rule, however, sufficient remains exposed to allow the diagnosis to be made, those portions which are submitted to friction being especially liable to escape.
 When completely covered the curious shape of the object may arouse suspicion.
 If the cystoscopist and radiologist both fail to recognize the nature of the nucleus, the foreign body may be regarded as an ordinary stone, and the attempt made to crush it.
-The mistake will be discovered, either by the unaccustomed sensation imparted to the touch by the foreign body, or by the cystoscope when that instrument is used towards the end of the litholapaxy (page 159).
+The mistake will be discovered, either by the unaccustomed sensation imparted to the touch by the foreign body, or by the cystoscope when that instrument is used towards the end of the litholapaxy (page 199).